apache/qpid/doc/book/README.txt

 $ make

-By default, the Makefile builds a PDF.
-It supports the following
+The Makefile supports the following targets:
-targets:

-pdf	Make the PDF
-html	Make HTML pages
-all	Make both PDF and HTML
-clean	Delete the build and output directories
+all            Builds the cpp, java, and programming targets. cpp            Build html+pdf for the C++ broker. java           Build html+pdf for the Java broker. programming    Build html+pdf for Programming In Apache Qpid. clean          Delete the build directory

 You will see quite a few error messages.
 Many of these are due to